highestblue/dotfiles/README.md

 1. Open up your Settings JSON in VSCode by using the command pallete and typing "settings json" and add the following:

     ```zsh
-    # Replace "keltonkowalchuk" with your Github username if forking this repo
+    # Replace "highestblue" with your Github username if forking this repo
-    "dotfiles.repository": "keltonkowalchuk/dotfiles",
+    "dotfiles.repository": "highestblue/dotfiles",
     "dotfiles.installCommand": "~/dotfiles/install",
     "terminal.integrated.defaultProfile.linux": "zsh"
     ```